ni-ms/rustchat/README.md

 # rustchat
-An omegle style chat app made with rust kinda basic.
-Maybe I should add a video chat feature too
+A chat app made with rust.
+Maybe I should add a video chat feature?